primordialmachine/primordialmachine-v1/building-using-cmake-visual-studio-2022-windows-11.md

-# Building under CMake/Visual Studio 2022/Windows 11
+# Building using CMake/Visual Studio 2022/Windows 11
 This document describes how to build *Primordial Machine* using *CMake*, *Microsoft Visual Studio 2022*, and *Microsoft Windows 11*.